Skip to content ↓

 Computing

-Programming quizzes – The children will begin to understand that sequences of commands have an outcome, and make predictions based on their learning.
-They will use and modify designs to create their own quiz questions
+Working in Scratch Junior, the children will learn that a sequence of commands has an outcome.
+They will modify designs to create their own quiz questions in ScratchJr.

 Religious Education (RE)